Mother’s kidney donation provided son a second chance at life | Case study

 Medical History and Diagnosis

 Delving deeper, it was understood that the Bangladeshi patient was a known case of chronic kidney disease progressing to end-stage renal disease (kidney failure).
-He was dependent on haemodialysis for a considerable period to filter the blood.
-The treating nephrologist in Bangladesh ascertained the necessity of a kidney transplant.
+He had been dependent on haemodialysis for a considerable period to filter his blood.
+The treating nephrologist in Bangladesh ascertained the necessity of a kidney transplant, and the patient was advised to undergo Chronic Kidney Failure Treatment in Hyderabad, India, under the care of the Kidney Transplant Department, ensuring comprehensive management of the condition.
 Understanding the condition of her son, the mother of the patient came forward to donate her kidney.

 Kidney failure due to suspected chronic glomerulonephritis